Thirumalachari Ramasami: Research

-He carried out post-doctoral research in energy at the Ames Laboratory, Iowa State University USA during 1978–80 and on electron transport phenomena at Wayne State University, Detroit, USA during 1981–83.
+He carried out postdoctoral research in energy at the Ames Laboratory, Iowa State University USA during 1978–80 and on electron transport phenomena at Wayne State University, Detroit, USA during 1981–83.
 He was a visiting Fellow at University of Newcastle upon Tyne during 1983–84.

 He holds 37 patents of which 12 have been commercialised.
 He has authored more than 220 research publications, eight chapters in books, and numerous general articles.

 Director of CLRI

-He came back to India in 1984 and joined as an assistant Director of the Central Leather Research Institute, the world's largest leather research institute.(He said in an interview to RSTV (programme name is "Eureka") that one's achievements should be socially recognised and this can be well achieved on your motherland.)
+He came back to India in 1984 and joined as an assistant director of the Central Leather Research Institute, the world's largest leather research institute.(He said in an interview to RSTV (programme name is "Eureka") that one's achievements should be socially recognised and this can be well achieved on your motherland.)
 As Director of CLRI, he prepared a vision document for CLRI – CLRI Vision 2005, directed the Leather Technology Mission with 170 projects in 17 states of India, reengineering CLRI, new models for development and measures for collective decision making.
 Led CLRI in providing cleaner tanning technology options for a group of 764 tanneries in a record time of 12 months.
 Led the Indian initiative in forecasting colours for Modeurop Congress gaining India, a niche status in the fashion world.
 India is now preparing the shade card for the world.
-Galvanized and led CLRI in a growth path since 1996 in the capacity as Director.
+Galvanized and led CLRI in a growth path since 1996 in the capacity as director.
 Prepared a vision, mission and action document for leading the growth of CLRI and gaining for India global leadership in leather by way of original publications, IPR generation and technologies delivered.
 He helped CLRI register a meaningful outcome on Indian Leather Sector during 1996–2004.
 Dramatic increases in outputs of CLRI have been registered during the Directorship since 1996.

 Department of Science and Technology

 Ramasami assumed the role of Secretary, Science & Technology in the Government of India since May 2006.
 The department has sought a fifth extension for him which something that is considered rare at his level in the central government.
-The department of science and technology bid farewell to its secretary, Dr T Ramasami on May 5, 2014 after he superannuated at the age of 66 years.
+The department of science and technology bid farewell to its secretary, Dr T Ramasami on 5 May 2014 after he superannuated at the age of 66 years.
 During his eight years stint at the DST, Dr Ramasami was instrumental in its budget increase that jumped several-fold and launch of many new programs.
 He was also holding the additional charges as the director general, Council for Scientific and Industrial Research (CSIR).